-Benefits of Legal Separation in Arizona
+Benefits of Legal Separation in Arizona | Hildebrand Law, PC

-One of the first decisions you need to make are whether to file for a legal separation or a divorce.
-The answer to that question depends upon your particular situation.
+One of the first decisions you need to make is whether to file for a legal separation or a divorce.
+The answer to that question depends on your particular situation.

-Advantage of a Legal Separation in Arizona
+The Advantage of a Legal Separation in Arizona

-Not only will you have to deal with the technicalities and formalities, but the aftermath can lead to social and familial struggles, as well as eliminating some of the financial benefits that come with a marriage.
+Not only will you have to deal with the technicalities and formalities, but the aftermath can lead to social and familial struggles, as well as eliminating some of the financial benefits that come with marriage.

 A Legal Separation in Arizona Gives You Options

-Some spouses either are not convinced that a divorce is right for them or want to ensure they are making the right choice when opting for a separation or divorce, and temporary separations give them the luxury to explore the option.
+Some spouses either are not convinced that a divorce is right for them or want to ensure they are making the right choice when opting for a separation or divorce, and legal separations give them the luxury to explore the option.